jrwarwick/heartbeat-monitor/README.md

 # heartbeat-monitor
-A figurative heartbeat monitor that alerts on flatline for periodic automated processes.
+A figurative heartbeat monitor that alerts on "flatline" for periodic automated processes.
 Avoid chronic silent failures.

 Inspired by some other clever projects.
 Scenario: cronjob has actually been failing for a while, but you didn't notice because you're busy and you sort of stopped checking the output logs.
-This adds a little move "active" alert on exception + heartbeat monitor like in a hostpital where it gets your attention (with the flatline and sustained tone) upon *absence* of a signal.
+This adds a little more "active" alert-on-exception, kind of like a heartbeat monitor in a hostpital where it gets your attention (with the flatline visual and sustained alert tone) upon *absence* of a signal.
 Another way to think of it: UptimeRobot/whatsup/etc., but for individual scheduled scripts/jobs/processes.

-The way this works is the tail end of your job or script or whatever must invoke the heartbeat signal URI corresponding to it's particular monitoring registration.
-Failure to make a recent URI call (which is recorded) is what the monitor thread is looking for.
+The way this works is the tail end of your job definition or script or whatever must invoke the heartbeat signal URI corresponding to it's particular monitoring registration.
+Failure to make a recent URI call (which is recorded) within time limit is what the monitor thread is looking for.
 Only then will it send out alerts, and only for those registrations that are overdue.

 Hopefully putting this all into one single simple docker image so it is quick and easy to set up and throw away.